An origin story in the Comstock Chronicles

 Before Azroth could react, the man snatched the boy’s arm with alarming strength.
 The wight sapped the heat from Azroth’s body as he struggled to escape.
 White crystals rose on his flesh as the bandages Imogen had wrapped around his blistered skin ripped.

 Azroth wrestled his arm free of the wight’s grip, only to find himself surrounded as more spectral people shuffled forward.
-Any warmth Azroth had from his fire gift vanished.
+All the heat he’d garnered from using his fire gift vanished.
 The horde of ghostly beings hissed.

 “Get the fire,” one of them moaned.